PamCai/DLSuR/doc/source/export.rst

 The data, which should be composed of one longer measurement that collects the time-averaged scattering and several shorter measurements that collect the position-dependent scattering, must be exported in a specified format, which can be made into a template to be saved in the ``Export Templates`` folder.

-To do so, select all rows of the data, then go to ``File`` and then ``Export``.
+To do so, select all rows of the data, then go to ``File`` and then ``Export...``.
 In the first tab, be sure to save the file where you want to save it and ensure that the file is a ``.csv`` file.
-In the second tab, select the option to export using a template and create a new one.
+In the second tab called ``Parameters``, select the option ``Use export template parameters`` to export using a template and create a new one.

 As previously documented (insert reference to paper), the new template should contain the following information in exactly this order: